 If you are a business owner who frequently goes on conferences or business trips abroad, if you have employees who work at home, or if you are a telecommuting employee, telepresence robots are a great way to ensure that everyone who’s critical to a particular project is present during meetings and brainstorming sessions even without being there physically.

 It ensures that you all go about your work in the office without literally being in the office.
 Bosses can check in on their employees and compliment them for a job well done even while being halfway across the country.
 With telepresence robots, meetings are more engaged and everybody can be on the same page.

 There are several types of telepresence robots that would not let you down, if you have some patience.

 Most have HD cameras, high-resolution displays, and outstanding video and audio capabilities.
 But if you need to move around the office, check out Double Robotics or Suitable Tech’s Beam telepresence robots.
-For both, you can get eight hours of work done for about $3,000 to $4,000.
-Beam also has a cheaper version at $2,000 but it only runs for two hours without recharging.
+For both, you can get eight hours of work done which would cost more compared to Beam who has a cheaper version but it only runs for two hours without recharging.

 If you are the type who does not enjoy fiddling with the controls, you might want to get the Ava 500 robot, which autonomously maps out your office so that you could just tell it to go to a particular room or let it find its way to the next meeting and then back to its charging station without doing anything.
 This convenience, however, comes at a steep price.

 For Budget Buyers: If budget is tight, you can still enjoy the convenience of having telepresence robots at meetings (ideal for video conferencing) with the Kubi.
-For around $700 (check here for the latest price), out-of-office employees can still join meetings and make everyone feel like he or she is really there.
+With a budget-friendly price tag, out-of-office employees can still join meetings and make everyone feel like he or she is really there.